Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Simulations and Results

 Table \ref{tab:tab1} summarizes the following observations.
 The cell alignment USL can cope with the largest set of parameter settings and makes up $84.2\%$ of all functioning settings. $98.2\%$ of all functioning settings are made up by settings using either the cell alignment USL or BHL+L. The deterministic update scheme DAU can cope with each cell alignment and $89.6\%$ of all functioning settings were generated by this update scheme.
 None of the settings using the completely random update RAU2 evolves the network to a self-organized self-cleaning state.
 The cell alignment BHL+L (lowest row in table \ref{tab:tab1}) can cope with all update schemes except the fully random update scheme RAU2.
-Apparently, a certain degree of local pre-coordination, as it results from the particular local deterministic update scheme (Sec.\ref{sec:sysup}), is advantageous for an efficient self-organization.
-This observation reveals a possibly more fundamental behavior, which has been analyzed in more detail and is going to be highlighted in the following section.
+Apparently, a certain degree of local determinism is advantageous for an efficient self-organization towards properly transporting attractor states, since all functioning parameter settings either involve DAU or BHL+L.